 Customer Support

-Automatic escalation to human support with ticket creation and context transfer
+Automatic escalation to human support with fallback rules, ticket creation, and context transfer

-When the AI bot cannot fully resolve an issue or should not continue, it creates a structured support ticket or case, captures and transfers the conversation context, routes the request to the right human team, and can confirm the handoff with the case ID and next steps so the customer does not have to start over.
+When an AI support system cannot fully resolve an issue, detects frustration or low confidence, or the customer explicitly asks for a human, it triggers approved fallback messaging, gathers any remaining intake details, creates or updates a structured support ticket or case, generates an agent-ready summary of the issue and steps already taken, transfers the conversation context across chat, email, or voice, routes the request to the right human team, and confirms the handoff so the customer does not have to start over.

 Why the human is still essential here